abdeoliveira/timepatrol/README.md

 Type `sudo timepatrol help` for a basic list of commands.
 They are

-* `list`: lists snapshots with comments limited to 150 characters.
+* `list`: lists snapshots limiting shown comments to 150 characters.

-* `list-verbose`: lists snapshots without limit to comments.
+* `list-verbose`: lists snapshots without limit to comment characters.

+* `list-grep 'STRING'`: lists snapshots containning `STRING` in comments.

 * `snapshot 'OPTIONAL COMMENT'`: takes a snapshot of `/` with (optional) given comment.